Sienci-Labs/gsender/README.md

 ## 🕣 Development History

+### 1.0.1 (November 26th, 2021)
+* Rapid position buttons now use EEPROM values for more accurate movements and machine profile limits should be set from EEPROM on connect
+* Spindle rate hidden by default - Spindle/Laser must be toggled on in machine profile to view overrides during job run
+* Surfacing tool now runs last pass in Zig-Zag pattern
+* Added support for $13 in feedrate reporting
+* Safe height should no longer send router to Z0
+* Added new machine profiles
+* Fix for F-key shortcuts not working
+* Added missing units
+* G28 commands no longer ignored
+* Alterations to XY probing
+* More accurate error line reporting
+* Various styling issue fixed

 ### 1.0.0 (Oct 29, 2021)
 * Unlock button on UI to avoid homing/unlock from M0 state